graphql-crystal/graphql/README.md

 Supported on: `Field`

-The deprecated argument is set to mark a type as deprecated.
+The deprecated argument marks a type as deprecated.

 ```crystal
 class Sheep